gcalderone/Gnuplot.jl/docs/src/index.md

 - availability of all the palettes from [ColorSchemes](https://github.com/JuliaGraphics/ColorSchemes.jl);

-- support for multiple plots in one window, mulitple plotting windows, as well as ASCII and Sixel plots (to plot directly in a terminal);
+- support for multiple plots in one window, multiple plotting windows, as well as ASCII and Sixel plots (to plot directly in a terminal);

 - support for histograms (both 1D and 2D);